plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 ## We ignore all other unethical proposals we see in our inbox

 We're often sent offers to buy customer lists and other personal details of customers of competing products.
 I don't even want to think about how these personal details are gathered and we ignore all these proposals.

+I hope this post gives you inspiration to try and make your project, your site and your business less reliant on the surveillance capitalism practices.
+It can be done.